xquery/rxq/README.md

     </request>);
 ```

-Please review the [src/example-site/rxq-rewriter.xqy](https://github.com/xquery/rxq/blob/master/src/example-site/rxq-rewriter.xqy) to see how to setup your own.
-Note that the example-site also has a facility for profiling (enable $perf to fn:true).
+Please review the [src/example-simple/rxq-rewriter.xqy](https://github.com/xquery/rxq/blob/master/src/example-site/rxq-rewriter.xqy) to see how to setup your own.
+Note that the example-simple also has a facility for profiling (enable $perf to fn:true).

 To continue with our address example, lets add a function which inserts an address.